knime/knime-business-hub-public/README.md

 ## Namespaces

-KNIME Business Hub can be installed into a single namespace
+KNIME Business Hub can be installed into a single namespace.

 Previously the following components all deployed into separate namespaces but have been consolidated since Business Hub release 1.13.

 New installs will deploy all components into the same namespace `kots` is installed into.
-Istio will still install into it's own namespace `istio-system` so create that ahead of time if Istio was not previously during the above steps.
+Istio will still install into the `istio-system` namespace, so please create the `istio-system` namespace ahead of time if Istio was not previously installed in the steps above.

 The following namespaces previously needed to be initially created:

-* `kots` - namespace where the KOTS Admin UI is deployed to (This namespace is specified when running the KOTS install shell script to deploy KOTS as it will act as the deployment administration tool for the Business Hub release.
+* `kots` - namespace where the KOTS Admin UI is deployed to (This namespace is specified when running the KOTS install shell script to deploy KOTS as it will act as the deployment administration tool for the KNIME Business Hub release.
 This can alternatively be `default` or any other namespace the admin prefers to use.)
 * `istio-system` - the namespace where the Istio service mesh controller will run.
 This namespace may already exist if Istio was deployed previously during the above steps.
 * `knime` - namespace where Hub persistence layers run
 * `hub` - namespace where Hub microservices run